QubitPi/management-blogs/_posts/2022-07-20-user-story.md

 This structure is not required, but it is helpful for defining done.
 When that persona can capture their desired value, then the story is complete.
 We encourage teams to define their own structure, and then to stick to it.

-User stories describe the why and the what behind the day-to-day work of development team members, often expressed as persona + need + purpose.
-Understanding their role as the source of truth for what your team is delivering, but also why, is key to a smooth process.